 8. Screening and Scheduling

 The festival aspires to provide the best quality projection possible but will not be held liable for any failure in the technical quality of the projection, nor will fees be refunded in any such case.
-The Tacoma Film Festival assumes that the submitting party or filmmaker(s) or entrant(s) or print source company has insured for damage and loss of the festival print or tape.
+The Tacoma Film Festival assumes that the submitting party or filmmaker(s) or entrant(s) or print source company has insured for damage and loss of the festival print or hard-drive.

 Screenings are scheduled during the festival at the discretion of the Tacoma Film Festival.
 The Tacoma Film Festival also retains the right to run limited Press & Industry screenings the week leading up to the festival.

-Should your film be programmed, portions of your submitted material may be copied and utilized for the purpose of promoting your film.
+Should your film be programmed, very brief portions of your submitted material may be copied and utilized for the purpose of promoting your film.
 Upon submission, filmmakers grant the Tacoma Film Festival the right to use clips and press materials from the film for promotional purposes before and after the festival unless the filmmaker requests otherwise in writing.

 ADDITIONAL SUBMISSION RULES